 For a similar task, Microsoft takes a completely different design approach.
 Microsoft’s Surface devices are showcased using asymmetrical design.
 The web page puts text on the left and images on the right.

 The brand uses this design throughout the rest of the web page.
 Since we tend to read from left to right, Microsoft keeps important information to the left of the screen.
 This allows the viewers to easily read about the key features of the Surface product lineup.

 Microsoft places the images on the right to add context to the textual information.
 However, at certain sections, Microsoft switches the layout, moving the images to the left and the text to the right.
 This makes the website less boring as sudden changes disrupt the predictability.

 With a healthy mix of images, videos, and animations, the brand keeps the website well-balanced.

 Pocket uses a balanced mosaic design to arrange all its content in a grid.
 Since the website is a content aggregator, this form of design makes sense.
 However, Pocket still uses a lot of white space to keep its web page looking tidy.

 Developing a new design for a product or branding can be a challenging task.
 But knowing the fundamental design principles help.
-For collaborative design development, creative collaboration platforms like Artwork Flow can be quite useful.
+For collaborative design development, workflow automation software like Artwork Flow can be quite useful.
 With tools like online scale or online color extractor, achieving visual balance becomes easier.